Royal Air Force Police: Organisation

 Office of the Provost Marshal (OPM) is the HQ of the Provost Marshal, who holds the rank of group captain.
 A component of the RAF's Global Enablement Organisation and now re-rolled as the Air Security Force (ASF), the RAF Police is organised into capability wings that operate both within the UK and overseas.

 The Provost Marshal also holds the title Commander of the Air Security Force.

 Detachments of RAF Police can be found at some RAF stations.
 Usually, the detachment consists of a Flight, commanded by either a Flying Officer or a Flight Lieutenant; a Flight Sergeant or Sergeant usually functions as the senior non-commissioned officer of the flight.

-RAF Police Flights are responsible to and directed by a RAF Police Squadron.
+RAF Police Flights are responsible to and directed by an RAF Police Squadron.
 Squadron HQs are based at the larger RAF stations and provide remote oversight of the Police Flights at the units within their respective area of responsibility.
 Squadron HQs are themselves responsible to, and directed by, the Deputy Provost Marshal of the RAF Police, who is a wing commander.
 RAF Police personnel are not responsible to, or under the direct command of, the Commanding Officer (Station Commander) of the station at which they are situated; all service police on RAF Police wings remain under the command of the Provost Marshal (RAF).
 Their authority to act as service police stems directly from the Armed Forces Act 2006.
 Service police are able to issue lawful commands to any service person, regardless of their rank or trade.

 The RAF Police also provides the RAF's Counter-intelligence & Protective Security (CI & PS) role, similar to that carried out by the Intelligence Corps and elements of the Royal Signals of the British Army.
 IT Security is a further specialisation within the protective security field, and personnel trained to this level are expected to perform all PS and IT Security related tasks.
 Over 400 RAF Police personnel are seconded to roles within Strategic Command, providing Counter Intelligence and Protective Security capabilities to UK and overseas operations.
 No Law Enforcement capability is maintained on StratCom.